planttheidea/react-billboardjs/README.md

 ## Managing the internal chart

-If you capture the `ref` of the chart, you will gain access to the instance, which allows you to use both the component methods and `billboard.js` native methods.
+If you capture the `ref` of the chart, you will gain access to the instance, which allows you to use both the component methods and the `billboard.js` native chart.

 ```javascript
 class Chart extends PureComponent {